 So the first bit of advice is this: Don't be there.

 We discuss keeping your mouth shut in NPE, but real talk: if you can be somewhere else, especially in a place that has Western law, the chance of incarceration drops fast.
+It's far better to be somewhere else changing your appearance while witnesses try and remember what you look like.

 I drove up and out, right past his cruiser, and into the next county as fast as I could without getting a ticket and staying off the main roads.
 The officer was going full-tilt blitzkrieg because I got in a fight, by the way.
 I guess he heard there might be guns involved (they really weren't) and was looking to notch his belt.

-You don't pick which officer response, you don't choose what message they receive when they get the call, and you don't pick their level of competence.
+You don't pick which officer responds, you don't choose what message they receive when they get the call, and you don't pick their level of competence.
 It can definitely be in your best interest to not be there.

 So sometimes not being present - even in a nation that has a fair(ish) legal system is the best option.
 No one cares if you're guilty or innocent, and not being at the scene gives you plausible deniability (their word vs yours).